AMH, PCOS, and Infertility

 AMH and PCOS

-PCOS is one of the most common endocrine (hormone) conditions for reproductive-aged women, affecting roughly 10% of women.
+PCOS is one of the most common endocrine12 (hormone) conditions for reproductive-aged women, affecting roughly 10% of women.
 Signs and symptoms of PCOS can vary, but it's rooted in hormone imbalances that affect metabolic health, the menstrual cycle, and fertility.

 While elevated AMH has traditionally been seen elevated in PCOS, it was regarded as merely a byproduct of the condition.
 As it turns out, it may be a factor contributing to infertility in PCOS patients.
-Newer research has shown that AMH may cause the eggs to mature too quickly in the cycle and contributing to the many symptoms of PCOS.
+Newer research15 has shown that AMH may cause the eggs to mature too quickly in the cycle and contributing to the many symptoms of PCOS.
 This is the first time we’ve seen AMH as a possible contributor to the PCOS symptom picture.

 There's a lot of discussion about diagnosing PCOS because it can present so differently between each person.
-The Rotterdam Criteria is used to diagnose PCOS, where someone must have two of the following three:
+The Rotterdam Criteria16 is used to diagnose PCOS, where someone must have two of the following three:

 • Irregular or no period